macedotavares/Glass-Dome/README.md

 ## Setup

-👉 You need [Alfred](https://www.alfredapp.com) with its payed *Powerpack* to use this workflow.
+👉 You need [Alfred](https://www.alfredapp.com) with its paid *Powerpack* to use this workflow.
 For years now, Alfred has been the single most important productivity app on all my macs, so I couldn't recommend it enough.

 To use image and attachment functionality, you'll also need a (free) Dropbox account.
 The web archiving feature doesn't need anything and works out of the box.